SacAnime: Event history

+SacAnime Roseville

+SacAnime Roseville (formerly Anime: Roseville and SacAnime Spring) is a three-day anime convention held at Roebbelen Center @the Grounds in Roseville, California.
+The 2019 event was one day.
+Anime: Roseville 2020 was at first postponed from April to August due to the COVID-19 pandemic, with the 2020 event later being cancelled.

+Event history

 Bak-Anime

 Bak-Anime is an annual one- or two-day anime convention held at the Bakersfield Marriott at the Convention Center in Bakersfield, California by the staff of Sac-Anime.
 The convention began due to the requests of fans from the Bakersfield Comic Con.

 SacAnime Gives Back!

 SacAnime Gives Back! was a one-day charity anime convention held at the McClellan Conference Center in McClellan Park, California.

 Event history

 SacAnime Swap Meet

 SacAnime Swap Meets were events held at the Placer Valley Event Center in Roseville, California.
 September's Swap Meet was also known as the Roseville Comic-Con.
 The January 2021 event was postponed due to the COVID-19 pandemic.
 The April 2021 event occurred under controversial circumstances.
 Placer County's COVID-19 vaccination center at the Swap Meet's venue closed for the event.
-The vaccination center traditionally didn't operate over weekends and SacAnime offered to adjust it's needed space, which ended up not being necessary.
+The vaccination center traditionally didn't operate over weekends and SacAnime offered to adjust its needed space, which ended up not being necessary.
 SacAnime had mask and social distancing rules during the event, which was branded as a swap meet with only vendors.
 Issues during the event included a lack of social distancing, poor mask enforcement, and no hand sanitizing dispensers in the event space.